mypreview/Conj/docs/cover-block.md

 The following option allows you to add a color overlay to the cover image.
 By default, this is a gray, transparent overlay, but with the overlay color options, you can switch that color to any other color of your choice.

 ![Add a color overlay and set its opacity](img/cover-block-overlay-color.jpg)

+## Background Opacity

+The range slider allows you to set the opacity of the cover image’s overlay.
+Moving the slider up toward 100 makes the overlay darker and muddier, and moving it down toward 0 makes the overlay lighter and more transparent.
+At **100**, the overlay is entirely **dark**, and the cover image is no longer visible.
+At **0**, the overlay **disappears** completely, leaving only your image.

+?> This setting is useful if you are using a visually noisy background image and finding the text in the cover block difficult to read.